 The CR-1 visa is issued to a foreign spouse who has been married to a U.S. citizen for less than 2 years.
 The “CR” stands for “Conditional Resident.”
 This means that your spouse will enter the United States with conditional permanent resident status.
 They will be issued a green card that is valid for 2 years.

 The green card holder must petition to remove conditions on permanent residence in the 90-day period before the card expires.
+In most cases, this is done jointly with the spouse who petitioned for them in the first place.
+If you were issued a 2-year green card, you generally should not wait until the 90-day period to start preparing your petition to remove conditions on residence.
+A lawyer can guide you in the process.
 Our firm has assisted many green card holders in removing conditions from their residence.
 Once conditions are removed, a 10-year card is issued, which can be renewed.

 A 10-year card will be issued to foreign nationals who are applying for an immigrant visa based on a parent-child or sibling relationship.